 Case Example: Consultant’s Mind

 As an example, I’m going to use my brother-in-law’s blog, Consultant’s Mind (yes, he stole my masthead.
 But he’s family, what are you going to do?).
-He started Consultant’s Mind in March of this year.
+He started Consultant’s Mind in 2012.
 He had no history, no connections, no presence online.
 Consultant’s Mind was a miniscule Green smiley face.
 He had nothing to help promote his site or propel it to the attention of others.
 The thought to ask for me to link to his site never even came up.
 He’s not that kind of guy.

 So my brother-in-law fixes up a basic WordPress page, gets it respectable looking, and starts cranking out blog posts – toiling in obscurity.
 No social media, no SEO.
 Just churning out post after post.
 Like every blogger, it started off rough.
 But he kept grinding.
 It got better and more in-depth and interesting.
 Well, interesting for an economist’s blog. 😉

 All the while, he was interacting with Red and Blue faces.
 Linking to them from his blog.
 Commenting on their site with legitimate, valuable insights.
-Giving, putting forward his thoughts and opinons on their work.
+Giving, putting forward his thoughts and opinions on their work.
 Slowly, over time, his traffic increased.
 Bit by bit, interested parties would come over and see what his blog was about.
 And some of them subscribed, or commented on a post.
 He kept on.

-This past week, nine months after he started his blog, the Über-popular economist blog Freakonomics linked to Consultant’s Mind, regarding some comments he made regarding Management Consulting.
+Then nine months after he started his blog, the Über-popular economist blog Freakonomics linked to Consultant’s Mind, regarding some comments he made regarding Management Consulting.
 Freakonomics has a PageRank of 7 – they are a big Red smiley face.
 When they link to someone they are putting a stamp, a seal-of-approval on whatever website they link to.

 But how do they choose who to link to?
 How do they decide that a blog is legitimate and not?